Wake County Code Enforcement staff respond to building code, zoning and environmental health violations ONLY in unincorporated areas of the county.

 To permanently abandon a private well please consult the county’s guidelines for proper abandonment procedures.

 If there is a strong sewer odor or wastewater discharging onto the surface of the ground, chances are that a septic system has malfunctioned.
-You may submit a complaint using the webform on this page or contact Wake County Water Quality at 919-856-7400.
+You may submit a septic system complaint/report using the webform on the Septic & Wastewater Management page.